-The installation of an access control system is to take a proactive, as opposed to reactive, approach towards business security.
-While features such as video and CCTV are, of course, stalwarts of any good commercial security formula, access control should be considered the first line of defence in that it can actively prevent breaches occurring in the first place.
+The installation of an access control system is to take a proactive, as opposed to a reactive, approach towards business security.
+While features such as video and CCTV are, of course, stalwarts of any good commercial security formula, access control should be considered the first line of defense in that it can actively prevent breaches from occurring in the first place.

 Quite simply, access control is the founding base from which all additional security methods are built upon, affording a bespoke, robust solution for any size of business.

-Perth-based Crown Security are leading providers of the ultimate in access control and all additional aspects of business security.
+Perth-based Crown Security is a leading provider of the ultimate in access control and all additional aspects of business security.
 From the simplest of entry systems to corporate installations over multiple sites, their expert security analysis determines the ultimate facilities that suit individual installations.

 - Posted by admin